 Not only does food look good here but it tastes good.
 Another interesting food observation when you travel around Europe is they don’t really waste anything.
 Its not just steak you see in a butcher store but the offal and bones as well.
 Everything that can be sold is sold.

 People here want to spend more time on making things like stock, preserves, sauces, pickles, terrines, bottled vegetables and the like.
-When summer produce is at its peak and prices are cheap, people here buy up to make some of the aforementioned items.
+When summer produce is at its peak and prices are cheap, people here buy up to make some of the these items.

 Better Eating Habits

-Zucchini Flowers or Squash Blossoms
+Baked Stuffed Zucchini Flowers or Squash Blossoms

 Tell us what you think.